 Is Android Pay going away?

-No -- Pay with Google incorporates and expands upon the existing Android Pay functionality.
-Cards added to Android Pay by a consumer will still be accessible within Pay with Google for e-commerce transactions.
+The Android Pay brand is being replaced by Google Pay.
+Google Pay incorporates and expands upon the existing Android Pay functionality.
+Cards added by a consumer to their Android device and cards saved to their Google account will be accessible within Google Pay.

 How long will existing Android Pay integrations work for merchants?

 Google will continue to support a merchant’s existing Android Pay integration, but no new Android Pay integrations will be allowed.
 We recommend that merchants migrate to the new Google Payment API to keep their integration up to date and, in doing so, the new API will enable access and new functionalities including access to cards used for purchases across Google properties.